 Now I mentioned above that I really enjoyed Haven but that takes nothing away from the main track ‘Michael Phelps’ or my enjoyment of it.
 While Haven was mellow and took things down a notch this track kicks things back up again, I’d go as far as to say that this track would have you swaying….I promised myself I wouldn’t make crappy jokes like that but anyway let’s get on with it.
 The point I was trying to make was that if the last song made you think then this song made you move.
 I literally couldn’t just sit about while listening to it so I’d listen to it when I was out and about and it added something to my day to day routine.

 I think that this song in particular gave the band a chance to show off their stuff, the extended instrumental parts showed how skilled the band were and how well they worked together and I enjoyed it immensely.
 I should add that while it felt as if this song focused more on the instruments it didn’t lack anything lyrically and when compared to Haven it’s clear that these songs both do different things and should be appreciated on those levels.

 Craig was also nice enough to give me a little insight into the name for this album

 “It’s a quote from our Guitarists brother Benji, he came back from holiday in Barcelona with his now ex-girlfriend and he was going on about swimming in the ocean until he finally said he was the Michael Phelps of the ocean.
 And it just kinda stuck with me through the years”

 So there you have it Folks to sum up I’d highly recommend you give the tracks a listen, Haven starts you off easy and then Michael Phelps brings you up and keeps you there.
-If you want to have a listen then check it out here on Spotify you can also buy it here on Itunes as well.
-If you want to keep up to date with the band then check out their Facebook.
+If you want to have a listen then check it out on Spotify.
+If you want to get a copy for yourself then visit Bandcamp.
+If you want to keep up to date with the band then check them out on Facebook and Twitter.

 First Published on: www.newhellfireclub.co.uk